Sauerkraut is a wonderful addition to any meal.

 7. Green beans

-Green beans have a natural sweetness that pairs perfectly with the saltiness of the sauerkraut and really rounds out the flavor of both ingredients—plus they’re healthy!
+Green beans (See Also: what to do with canned green beans) have a natural sweetness that pairs perfectly with the saltiness of the sauerkraut and really rounds out the flavor of both ingredients—plus they’re healthy!

 You get all those nutrients without having to do anything crazy like cook them first… or even cut them up!